thoughtbot/Argo/Documentation/Basic-Usage.md

 ### Implementing `Decodable`

-In order for this to work with your own model classes or structs, you need to make sure that models that you wish to decode from JSON conform to the `Decodable`
+In order for this to work with your own model types, you need to make sure that models that you wish to decode from JSON conform to the `Decodable` protocol:
-protocol:

 ```swift
 public protocol Decodable {